Utah Valley’s First Yoga Center

 In 1998, Syl returned to Utah Valley, to find that there were no yoga classes available to attend.
 She spent many hours studying the practice on her own, delving deep into Yoga’s history and wisdom as a body/mind practice.
 This same year Syl was approached by several residents of Robert Redford’s Sundance Resort to teach what she had learned so far, an early experience that “lit her fire” as a teacher.
 Since that time she has been teaching classes at the foot of the Wasatch Mountains, where she was born.

-A lesson Syl learned from BKS Iyengar, is in keeping a beginner’s mind, yoga will always stay fresh for you.
+In this early teaching and study, Syl learned that a primary-aim of an authentic practice comes within in the keeping a beginner’s mind, as a way for yoga to always remain fresh.
 Though she never planned on teaching yoga to others, this early invitation, is a sincere mantra that is followed today a the Bodhi Yoga Center.
 We are still, simply teaching what we have learned so far; open to the limitless possibilities and approach in the practice.A Pilgrimage in the Practice

 During this early time in her teaching, Syl also traveled, studying with many enlightened yoga teachers, from Ashtanga’s Richard Freeman, to Rodney Yee, Ganga White (also called the Architect of American Yoga, author of “Standing on the Shoulders of the Past”), and many others.
 On this path, Syl was also introduced, by Wendy, to the best-selling author, Pema Chodorn, a Buddhist nun who established the first monastery in the West (located in Cape Breton, Nova Scotia).